dotnet/csharplang/proposals/csharp-7.0/task-types.md

 `Builder.Create()` is invoked to create an instance of the _builder type_.

-If the state machine is implemented as a `struct`, then `builder.SetStateMachine(stateMachine)` is called with a boxed instance of the state machine that the builder can cache if necessary.

 `builder.Start(ref stateMachine)` is invoked to associate the builder with compiler-generated state machine instance.
 The builder must call `stateMachine.MoveNext()` either in `Start()` or after `Start()` has returned to advance the state machine.
 After `Start()` returns, the `async` method calls `builder.Task` for the task to return from the async method.